stacksjs/stacks/README.md

 The Stacks Framework helps kick-start development of your next component library, in a monorepo type-of-way, pre-configured with all the bells & whistles to get started, and be productive.

-> _The clever way to your build component libraries._
+> _The clever way to build your component libraries._

 ## ☘️ Features

-The ultimate goal of this framework, Stacks, is to help you create a component library.
+The ultimate goal of this framework, Stacks, is to _help you_ create a component library.
 Stacks is a highly optimized build process that automatically generates `.mjs` & `.cjs` library distributions for you, including its types.
+Other core features include:

 - automatically builds Vue 2, 3 & Web Component libraries for you
 - simply & rapidly develop component libraries
 - a beautiful Developer Experience (DX)
 - style with ease via UnoCSS _(e.g. Tailwind CSS, Windi CSS, Heroicons, Bootstrap, etc.)_
 - a modern git commit process
-- automated npm package releases & versioning
+- automated npm package releases & semver versioning
 - pretty changelog generations _(markdown & GitHub releases)_
 - automated type generations for your components & composables
 - optimized & automated GitHub PR dependency updates